-However, the downside is you will lose the benefit of using a slow shutter speed which helps in avoiding the black background which is caused by flashes in macro photograph.
+However, the downside is you will lose the benefit of using a slow shutter speed, which helps in avoiding the black background, which is caused by flashes in the macro photograph.

 Say goodbye to autofocus and tripods

-First of all, autofocus has to be forgotten right away in macro photography as its lenses do not have a fast enough AF to keep up with the shaking which 1:1 magnification brings.
-It will be very helpful if you don’t use it from the very beginning, and manually focus instead.
+First of all, autofocus has to be forgotten right away in macro photography as its lenses do not have a fast enough AF to keep up with the shaking, which 1:1 magnification brings.
+It will be beneficial if you don’t use it from the very beginning, and manually focus instead.

 This will make you a pro at shooting macro.
 Secondly, tripods have to be forgotten as well unless for shooting a completely static subject.
 They are completely useless in macro photography as the subjects are rarely static.

-Another way to utilize the narrow focal plane cleverly is to make the subject’s head “stick out” from the blurry background which results in an aesthetically pleasing image.
+Another way to utilize the small focal plane cleverly is to make the subject’s head “stick out” from the blurry background, which results in an aesthetically pleasing image.

-One of the most common newbie photographer mistakes is hat they conveniently snap the image from the exact position they stand in which is usually at a 45-degree angle towards the subject.
+One of the most common newbie photographer’s mistakes is hat they conveniently snap the image from the exact position they stand in, which is usually at a 45-degree angle towards the subject.

-This makes all their images look alike and a similar angle make it boring and common.
-So it is necessary to find uncommon angles which haven’t been explored before to create something extraordinary.
+This makes all their images look alike, and a similar angle makes it boring and common.
+So it is necessary to find different angles that haven’t been explored before to create something extraordinary.
 Instead of always shooting from the front, go sideways or shoot from top or bottom.
 This will add variety as well as a more attractive perspective.

 Utilize flip-out screen if bottom crawling is not possible for you.
 Raise the platform where the subject is staged to give a cooler background.

-Most beginners in macro photography always do the mistake of going for maximum magnification.
+Most beginners in macro photography always make the mistake of going for maximum magnification.
 They think that “the bigger the subject looks in the frame, the cooler the image will be.”